 While full spectrum CBD products may contain some CBG, it’s typically not enough to fully enjoy the cannabinoids therapeutic effects.
 If you want to fully experience the effects of this rare cannabinoid for yourself, consider incorporating a CBG oil into your routine.
 It can be taken at any time of day.
 However, customers have reported uplifting effects, so it may be better suited for morning or daytime use.

-Here at Blue Forest Farms, we’re obsessed with CBG and truly believe it will change the way we interact with illness.
+Here at Blue Forest Farms, we’re obsessed with CBG and truly believe it will change how we interact with health.
 While research is just beginning, we’re confident in this compound’s therapeutic potential and are thrilled to be able to share it with our community.